rezapfebriyan/rezapfebriyan/README.md

 ## Hi, you can call me Reza 👋

-### ☕ About
+## ☕ About
 - 🔭 I’m currently working at [Cexup](https://cexup.com) as Junior Back End Developer
-- 🌱 and currently learning Express JS, Docker Container and Mongo DB
+- 🌱 and currently learning Node JS (Express JS), Docker Container and Mongo DB

 <h3 align="left">You can connect with me on :</h3>
 <p> 📫 Email to rezaputrafebriyan@gmail.com </p>